abinnquist/fNIRSpreProcessing/README.md

 check if the currently selected QCoD threshold for bad channel marking is what you want.
 Can be run on raw data, but does not do any other preprocessing.

 # How to Use
 To download: clone or pull repo to your desired local directory.
-Then add folder and subfolders to your Matlab path via: addpath(genpath('[YOUR DIRECTORY]'));

-NOTE: practiceProcess.m is to get a better understanding of how the script is running through preprocessing.
+NOTE: In helperScripts/practiceProcess.m is to get a better understanding of how the script is running through preprocessing.
 Do not use this if you are batch processing.
 The script is there for learning our pipeline.

-OPTION 1: as a script
+OPTION 1: With GUI pop-ups
--Change the inputs on runPreproc.m
--Ensure you are in the over arching folder that fNIRSpreProcessing is stored in -Hit the run button (play) on the runPreproc.m script
+-Open runNIRSPreproc.m from main fNIRSPreProcessing folder -Hit Run (big green triangle) on runNIRSPreproc.m script, the script will add the paths for you.

 OPTION 2: as a function
+- In the command window: addpath(genpath('fNIRSpreProcessing'))
 - Run the function preprocessingfNIRS from the command window
 - takes 4 arguments: preprocessingfNIRS(dataprefix, hyperscan, multiscan, motionCorr, numaux)
-- Example: preprocessingfNIRS('IPC', 1, 1, 2, 2) <- for a dyadic study with multiple scans and 2 accelerometers.
+     - Example: preprocessingfNIRS('IPC', 1, 1, 3, 2) <- for a dyadic study, with multiple scans, PCA selected as motion correction, and 2 accelerometers.

 1. Dataprefix string; prefix of every folder name that should be considered a data folder (e.g., MIN for MIN_101, MIN_102, etc.)
 2. Hyperscanning marker, boolean (1 if hyperscanning, 0 if single subject)
 3. Multiscan marker (1 if multiple scans per participant, 0 if single scan)
-4. Preferred Motion correction (0 = baseline volatility, 1 = PCA, 2 = baseline & CBSI, 3 = PCA & CBSI)
+4. Preferred Motion correction (1 = baseline volatility, 1 = baseline volatility, 2 = PCFilter, 3 = PCA by channel, 4=CBSI, 5=Wavelet, 6=None)

-- No output arguments for either option, but saves a .mat file of z-scored and non z-scored oxy, deoxy, and totaloxy matrices into a new folder called PreProcessedFiles
+- No output arguments, but saves a .mat file of z-scored and non z-scored oxy, deoxy, and totaloxy matrices into a new folder called PreProcessedFiles
 (timepoint x channel).
 Also saves variables that would go into the .nirs format like t and s.

-*There is one command line prompt if you want to use a trim.csv which would be a premade csv based on trim times for data (i.e., start and stop time).
-Will overide any existing triggers.
-This was added for use in studies that may not have triggers or for studies where you want to trim accordingly to synch with videos.

-- COMING SOON: I will have a video(s) with a walkthrough on how to use the script for different types of data.

-- preprocessingfNIRS requirements: besides dependencies installed, data must be in the following structure: MAIN_DIRECTORY/GROUP/SUBJECT/SCAN/raw files.
+- Requirements: besides dependencies installed, data must be in the following structure: MAIN_DIRECTORY/GROUP/SUBJECT/SCAN/raw files.
 Omit Group or Scan level if the data is not hyperscanning or not multiscan, respectively.
 All files must be together in each raw file folder.
-**All subjects and scans must start with a study-specific prefix**
+***All subjects and scans must start with a study-specific prefix***

 # Known Difficulties
-Since this is still being worked on, here are some known issues that might pop up and how to fix them right now:
+1. Since this is still being worked on, here are some known issues that might pop up and how to fix them right now:
  - UPDATE: The problem below should be fixed.
 Please let me know if this problem is still occuring.
  If you get an "Index exceeds matrix dimensions" error in hmrMotionArtifact for a subject that's not the first file: Check the SD Mask structure in the .hdr of that subject to see if it matches the channel structure of the selected probeInfo file.
 If the wrong probeInfo file was chosen, this will throw the error. also happens if the wrong montage was selected in recording, Simply copy-paste the correct SD Mask and ChannelDistance list into the .hdr file from a subject's .hdr file that had the correct montage.

- Delete all false start files from the data directory, or will cause script to error out.
+ 2. Delete all false start files from the data directory, or will cause script to error out.
 - UPDATE: If the script errored out while preprocessing but what was processing was done correctly you should be able to start from that point.
 However, probably best to start fresh.

+3. The main folder should be 'fNIRSpreProcessing' NOT 'fNIRSpreProcessing-main' remove the '-main' if so.

 # FAQ Not Covered Above
-None yet, so ask me things if you're confused!
+- COMING SOON: I will have a video(s) with a walkthrough on how to use the script for different types of data.